IRP 15

 • Proficiency in English, good communication skill and social competence

-Enrolment in a doctoral programme of University of Montpellier (doctoral school I2S)
+Enrolment in a doctoral programme of ETH Zurich

 Supervision: